How do you know when to repair or replace equipment?

 - Lost production during installation and commissioning

-- The replacement unit’s impact on product quality, equipment availability, production capacity, equipment operating costs, and labor costs.
+- The replacement unit’s impact on production

-Where does the CMMS data come in?
+Where does CMMS data come in?

-In brief, the CMMS can provide you with the all the data you need to estimate the repair costs over the remaining life of the equipment.
+A CMMS can provide you with the all the data you need to estimate the repair costs over the remaining life of the equipment.

-You’ll still need to price out a replacement unit and input the manufacturer’s warranty, reliability, and productivity enhancement data–but that’s a simple task and the information can be pulled from the technical specifications.
+You’ll still need to price out a replacement unit and input the manufacturer’s warranty, reliability, and productivity enhancement data, but that’s a simple task and the information can be pulled from technical specifications.
 One of the benefits of using our cloud-based multi-tenant maintenance and asset management software is that even data and pricing on replacement equipment is available right in the CMMS, via a built-in marketplace.
 This resource has millions of parts, supplies and equipment with technical specs, pricing, how-to videos, white papers, manuals and tools for maintenance professionals.